LavenderTheGreat/SBHyperSonic/README.md

 Without sprites, you'll encounter *a lot* of empty frames (As seen under original sprite, those gaps *are not mistakes, they are sprites not present in the original game.*).

+## Special thanks

+I'd like to thank the following for making this possible:

+- Spritework

+    - Hyper Sonic spritesheet

+        - shadow_91 (Hyper Sonic sprites)

+        - Joe TE (Super Sonic sprites)

+        - Nate The Hedgehog (Original Sonic sprites, unused)

+- Hacking scene

+    - Phase - Started the hacking project 3+ years ago now!
+Created SBHS and SBRX!

+    - Glimmer - Found metric tons (Almost all of it) of the data needed to make this happen!

+    - Battle Highway - Motivating and supporting the animation data reverse engineering project!

+        - Lsarereal

+        - Nitespeed

+        - Jase3300

+        - Lofi Girl

+- And you!

 ## Animations

 - [x] - Idle